microsoft/CCF/sphinx/source/operators/start_network.rst

     --node-cert-file /path/to/node_certificate
     start
     --network-cert-file /path/to/network_certificate
+    --network-enc-pubk-file /path/to/network_encryption_pubk
-    --member-info /path/to/member1_cert,/path/to/member1_kshare_pub
+    --member-info /path/to/member1_cert,/path/to/member1_enc_pub
-    [--member-info /path/to/member2_cert,/path/to/member2_kshare_pub ...]
+    [--member-info /path/to/member2_cert,/path/to/member2_enc_pub ...]
     --gov-script /path/to/lua/governance_script

 CCF nodes can be started by using IP Addresses (both IPv4 and IPv6 are supported) or by specifying domain names.
 If domain names are to be used then ``--domain`` should be passed to the node at startup.
 Once a DNS has been setup it will be possible to connect to the node over TLS by using the node's domain name.

 .. note:: To start a CCF node in `virtual` mode, operators should run ``$ cchost.virtual --enclave-file /path/to/virtual_enclave_library ...``

 When starting up, the node generates its own key pair and outputs the certificate associated with its public key at the location specified by ``--node-cert-file``.
-The certificate of the freshly-created CCF network is also output at the location specified by ``--network-cert-file``.
+The certificate of the freshly-created CCF network is also output at the location specified by ``--network-cert-file`` as well as the network encryption public key used by members during recovery via ``--network-enc-pubk-file``.

 .. note:: The network certificate should be distributed to users and members to be used as the certificate authority (CA) when establishing a TLS connection with any of the nodes part of the CCF network.
 When using curl, this is passed as the ``--cacert`` argument.

-The certificates and key-share public keys of initial members of the consortium are specified via ``--member-info``.
-For example, if 3 members should be added to CCF, operators should specify ``--member-info member1_cert.pem,member1_kshare_pub.pem``, ``--member-info member2_cert.pem,member2_kshare_pub.pem``, ``--member-info member3_cert.pem,member3_kshare_pub.pem``.
+The certificates and recovery public keys of initial members of the consortium are specified via ``--member-info``.
+For example, if 3 members should be added to CCF, operators should specify ``--member-info member1_cert.pem,member1_enc_pub.pem``, ``--member-info member2_cert.pem,member2_enc_pub.pem``, ``--member-info member3_cert.pem,member3_enc_pub.pem``.

 The :term:`constitution`, as defined by the initial members, should be passed via the ``--gov-script`` option.